-The Foundation contributes to the State of Delaware Employees' Pension Plan, a cost-sharing, multiple-employer defined benefit public employees retirement system (the "State PERS"), for post-retirement health care benefits.
-The Foundation contributed 7.47% of covered payroll, or \$5,472 to the State PERS for post-retirement health care benefits for the Year Ended June 30, 2016.
+The Foundation contributes to the State of Delaware Employees' Pension Plan, a cost-sharing, multipleemployer defined benefit public employees retirement system (the "State PERS"), for post-retirement health care benefits.
+The Foundation contributed 9.13% and 7.47% of covered payroll, or \$10,267 and \$5,472 to the State PERS for post-retirement health care benefits for the years ended June 30, 2017 and 2016, respectively.